krijnsent/crypto_vba/readme.md

 - Build a function to transform the JSON to an Array
 - Build tests for all modules/functions
 - Integrate VBA-JSON into the project
+- Build the Binance API connector
+- Build the Bitfinex API connector
+- Build the Bitstamp API connector
 - Build the Bittrex API connector
-- Build the WEXnz API connector (used to be BTCe)
-- Build the Poloniex API connector
-- Build the Kraken API connector
+- Build the Coinbase/GDAX/CoinbasePro API connector
 - Build the Coinone API connector
+- Build the Coinspot API connector
 - Build the Cryptopia API connector
-- Build the Binance API connector
+- Build the HitBTC API connector
-- Build the Coinigy API connector
+- Build the Kraken API connector
 - Build the Kucoin API connector
-- Build the HitBTC API connector
-- Build the Bitfinex API connector
-- Build the Bitstamp API connector
-- Build the Coinspot API connector
-- Build the GDAX API connector - not finished
+- Build the Poloniex API connector
 - Build a working and tested VBA hash function
 - Build a function to transform Dictionaries into JSON and URLencode
 - Added the UrlEncode function for e.g. Cryptopia (and Excel versions before 2016)
-- Build the Liqui API connector - and removed it
+- Removed inactive exchanges: Liqui, WEXnz/BTCe (nostalgia, that was the first exchange i got working in excel)

 # Donate
 If this project/the Excel saves you a lot of programming time, consider sending me a coffee or a beer:<br/>